Podcast Analytics

 Open Podcast Prefix Project (OP3) is a free and open-source service “committed to open data and listener privacy”.
 For each download, OP3 records and can return the following data:

 OP3 is very open—everyone will be able to look at analytics of podcasts that choose to use this service.
-To some people, this is an advantage, as it enables complete transparency, something that, for example, advertisers might be interested in.
-To others, having their podcast analytics open to the public is unappealing.
+Click here to see an example of an OP3 show page.
+To some people, having analytics publicly available an advantage, as it enables complete transparency, something that, for example, advertisers might be interested in.
+To others, having their podcast download data open to the public is unappealing.
 The choice is yours!

 To access public analytics page of your podcast, enable OP3 by editing your podcast.
 After that, OP3 Insights button will appear at the top of your dashboard.
 Note that after you enable OP3, it might take a few days before a show page is generated.